Skip to main content

 Skredtyper

-Trips in simple terrain require basic avalanche knowledge
+1. Simple terrain – requires basic avalanche knowledge

-Simple terrain is clear and only occasionally has steep sections so that it is possible to completely avoid loosening areas, only in exceptional cases do you need to cross outlet areas, and there are few terrain traps.
-For most skiers in the mountains, this is the favorite terrain that offers an incredible number of opportunities both on backcountry skis and backcountry skiing.
+Simple terrain is open and easily navigated and only occasionally has steep sections so that it is possible to completely avoid starting zones.
+Only in exceptional cases do you need to cross runout areas, and there are few terrain traps.
+For most skiers in the mountains, this is the favorite terrain that offers an incredible number of opportunities both on backcountry skis and traditional mountain skis.

 Even if you do not intend to move into the avalanche terrain, it is a good habit to check the regional avalanche forecast on Varsom.no, it will give you information about the snow conditions and mountain weather and useful knowledge if you later want to seek out more demanding terrain.
 Even here, there will be terrain around 30 degrees that you can choose to seek out or avoid.

-You can learn the basic avalanche knowledge through experiences on trips with knowledgeable skiers, read about avalanches in books and online and to take a one-day course avalanches or even better a basic course avalanche quality assured by NF - Norwegian Mountain Sports Forum.
-A Nordic basic course usually runs from Friday evening to Sunday, while a similar alpine course lasts one more day starting on Thursday evening.
+You can learn the basic avalanche knowledge through ski touring and gaining experience from experienced and knowledgeable skiers, read about avalanches in books and online and to take a one-day course avalanches or even better a basic avalanche course (grunnkurs skred) with the quality stamp of NF - Norwegian Mountain Sports Forum

-Trips in challenging terrain require advanced avalanche knowledge
+2. Challenging terrain – requires advanced avalanche knowledge

-On the next level, we find the hikes in challenging terrain.
-Here you get the avalanche terrain closer to you and more terrain traps and you have to make active choices to avoid these.
-At the same time, you can also choose to walk or drive steeply, but this requires that you also relate to the stability of the snow through the use of the avalanche warning on the varsom.no and the traffic advice there and continuous collection of information from the snow as you go.
+On the next level, there is challenging terrain.
+Here you get the avalanche terrain closer to you often combined with terrain traps.
+Here you have to make active choices to avoid exposure to these.
+At the same time, you can also choose to hike or ski in steeper areas, but this requires that you can assess and verify the stability of the snow, through the use of the avalanche warning on the varsom.no and the traffic advice there and continuous collection of information from the snow as you go.

-In any case, remember that the avalanche warning applies to an entire region and that there may be local variations that the forecast is unable to capture.
+In any case, remember that the avalanche warning applies to an entire region and that there may be local variations that the forecast is unable to capture and predict.

-In order for the avalanche forecast and traffic advice to make sense, you must learn what they mean through the avalanche school at varsom.no and to attend an avalanche course.
-You will receive training in this at an NF basic course Nordic or alpine.
-To become even better at making your own assessments, you can also build on with NF advanced courses.
+In order for the avalanche forecast and touring advice to make sense, you must learn what they mean through the avalanche school at varsom.no and through attending an avalanche course.
+You will receive training in this at an NF basic avalanche course.
+To become even better at making your own assessments, you can also excel with NF advanced avalanche course.

-Recommended group size is from 2 to 8 on tour.
+Recommended group size is from 2 to 8.

 The third and most demanding terrain class is called complex terrain.
-Here, the terrain is both steep and confusing with many terrain traps and few or no safe areas outside avalanche terrain.
-Here you also start from the avalanche forecast and the traffic advice on varsom.no, at the same time you must be able to make challenging, independent assessments of the avalanche risk where you are and where you are going.
+Here, the terrain is both steep and complex with many terrain traps and few or no safe areas outside avalanche terrain.
+Here you also start from the avalanche forecast and the touring advice on varsom.no.
+At the same time you must be able to make independent assessments of the snowpack and the avalanche risk where you are and where you are going.

-In addition, it will require a lot from everyone who is on the trip both in terms of terrain understanding, skiing technique and not least how you communicate and make decisions.
-You must therefore have walked the path via learning the avalanche and skiing subject in easier terrain classes before approaching complex terrain.
+In addition, it will require a lot from everyone in the ski touring group both in terms of terrain and snowpack understanding, skiing technique, and most importantly how you communicate and make decisions.
+You must therefore be a knowledgeable skier with lots of experience from ski touring in in easier terrain classes before approaching complex terrain.

-Recommended group size is from 2 to 4 on tour.
+Recommended group size is from 2 to 4.

 Finn skredkurs arrangert av DNT her